mercurymedia/elm-datetime-picker/README.md

     ...
     div []
         [ button [ onClick <| OpenPicker ] [ text "Open Me!" ]
-        , DatePicker.view model.picker
+        , SingleDatePicker.view model.picker
         ]
 ```

-While we are on the topic of the `DatePicker.view`, it is worth noting that this date picker does _not_ include an input or button to trigger the view to open, this is up to the user to define and allows the picker to be flexible across different use cases.
+While we are on the topic of the `SingleDatePicker.view`, it is worth noting that this date picker does _not_ include an input or button to trigger the view to open, this is up to the user to define and allows the picker to be flexible across different use cases.

 3) Now it is time for the meat and potatoes: handling the `DatePicker` updates.